douglas-george/timberhearth/storybook/story.md

 Gnarltooth didn’t answer at first.
 Then he spoke, voice soft as shifting soil.

-“I think about it all the time.”
+”I think about it all the time.”

 He told them everything.
 About how he’d once lived near the edge of town.
 How he’d been awkward and too loud, too quiet, too strange.
 How he’d chosen to dig down instead of stand out.